-Any semi regular followers of Urban Neighbourhood, or anyone who pays attention to the date range of posts will have no doubt noticed the drastic slow down / reduction in posts here at Urban Neighbourhood over the past year.
+Any semi regular followers of Urban Neighbourhood, or anyone who pays attention to the date ranges on posts will have no doubt noticed the drastic slow down / reduction in posts here at Urban Neighbourhood over the past year.
 I would like to take the opportunity to explain why this outage occurred as Dan starts to gets his Blog back, (Anyone over the age of 25 should get the film reference).
-I started this post a couple months back but was concerned about the implications of ‘poking the dragon’ after my case was closed, but now that the court is considering sending US Marshals to drag Mr & Ms Righthaven’s asses into court so that they can start liquidating their assets I’m not so worried, seeing as they would be arrested if they showed up to file another suit.
+I started this post a couple months back but held off as I was concerned about the implications of ‘poking the dragon’ after my case was closed.
+However now that the court is considering sending US Marshals to drag Mr & Ms Righthaven’s asses into court so that they can start liquidating their assets I’m not so worried, seeing as they would be arrested if they showed up to file another suit against me.
 That said it should be noted that all my references to the personalities or person hood of the referenced parties are alleged and should not be taken as fact.
 So if I suggest that the people associated with Righthaven are soulless trolls who deserve to trip and fall into a tire fire, I am only alleging that they are soulless trolls.
 The tire fire part however, is totally true.

-Anyone paying attention to the blogosphere and the legal wrangling that has been going on for the past 4 years regarding fair use and digital rights will be familiar with the copyright Troll better known as Righthaven(1).
+Anyone paying attention to the blogosphere and the legal wrangling that has been going on for the past 4 years regarding fair use and digital rights will be familiar with the copyright troll better known as Righthaven(1).
 Starting last fall, Righthaven began suing bloggers who quoted articles from a paper with the initials LVRJ(2) for copyright infringement.
 Even in cases where the quotes were properly sourced and hyper-linked the firm struck. www.urbanneighbourhood.com was the victim (3) of one of these Troll attacks last year, right before Christmas.
-Just as a footnote I don’t make any money of this blog.
-In fact it costs me about 30$ bucks a year so any claims that I am making money off the efforts of others are ridonculous.
+Just to be clear I don’t make any money of this blog, and in fact it costs me about 30$ bucks a year so any claims that I am making money off the efforts of others are ridonculous.

 Now I don’t know if you have ever been sued before but it is not a nice feeling, and getting sued right before Christmas feels even worse.
-But it shouldn’t really surprise anyone that trolls + christmas doesn’t work.
-I spent the next couple of weeks freeking out and badgering a good deal of lawyers and other people that knew stuff about lawyering for legal advice.
-This advice ranged from; ‘your screwed even if your innocent, try to settle for around a grand’, ‘ummm copyright law isn’t really my thing’, to ‘lay low and don’t sign for any packages and use the back door so they can’t serve you’ (4).
-I spent those could weeks searching all over the internet where I found a few different websites that were great, Righthaven Victims, and the Electronic Freedom Foundation, along with a bunch of others but I lost the list when my hard drive died this fall.
+But it shouldn’t really surprise anyone that trolls + Christmas doesn’t work.
+I spent the next couple of weeks freaking out and badgering many lawyers and other people that knew stuff about lawyering for legal advice.
+This advice ranged from; ‘you’re screwed even if your innocent, try to settle for around a grand’, ‘ummm copyright law isn’t really my thing’, to ‘lay low and don’t sign for any packages and use the back door so they can’t serve you’ (4).
+I spent those weeks searching all over the internet where I found a few different websites that were great, Righthaven Victims, and the Electronic Freedom Foundation along with a bunch of others, but I lost the list when my hard drive died this fall.
 For those of you that would like to read a full overview of the rise and ultimate crash and burn of Righthaven, please do check out Righthaven Victims.

-I emailed the assistant troll and apologized for not picking up as I had had a family emergency,(7) and asked for an extension of the window to respond till the following Monday, which assistant troll then gave to me in writing via a return email.
-(8) I then proceeded to lock myself into my office at home and at work and spend more time writing that paper then I have any other 22 page paper in my life.
-On Friday I dropped the completed paper off with FedEx and then spend the next couple of days obsessively checking the tracking website to watch the progress of the first copy, priority overnight to the Court Clerk’s Office, and the second, 3 day shipping to Righthaven’s cave under the bridge (9).
-On Monday afternoon I got an irate email from the head troll claiming that I had violated fair practice or some shit by offering to settle and then not doing so, to which I responded with a copy of the email granting me the extension and a we’ll see what happens in court.
+When the assistant troll called back, I emailed the him and apologized for not picking up and informed him that it was because I had had a family emergency,(7) and then asked for an extension of the window to respond till the following Monday, which assistant troll then gave to me in writing via a return email.
+(8) I then proceeded to lock myself into my office at home and at work and spend more time writing that legal paper then I have any other 22 page paper in my life.
+On Friday I dropped the completed paper off with FedEx and then spent the next couple of days obsessively checking the tracking website to watch the progress of the first copy travel priority overnight to the Court Clerk’s Office, and the second travel by 3 day shipping to Righthaven’s cave under the bridge (9).
+On Monday afternoon when my reply and counter suite landed in the cave I got an irate email from the head troll claiming that I had violated fair practice or some shit by offering to settle and then not doing so, to which I responded with a copy of the email granting me the extension and a ‘we’ll see what happens in court.’
 (10)

 The Trolls then responded with a counter argument that once again argued that I was starving their poor troll babies and that I was going to bring about the end of civilization if I were permitted to quote and reference articles (11).
-In many ways this counter argument was a bonus for me because it meant that I could submit my own reply to this counter argument and actually spend three weeks writing it, thus making it even better and full of even more relevant case law as to why the trolls had their heads up their own rear ends.
+In many ways this counter argument was a bonus for me because it allowed me to submit my own reply to this counter argument and actually spend three weeks writing it, thus making it even better and full of even more relevant case law as to why the trolls had their heads up their own rear ends.

 Then came June 22nd.
-See it turns out that in one of the other cases that was in front of the court, the judge had ordered that the agreement between Stevens Media and Righthaven be unsealed where upon it turned out that Righthaven didn’t actually own the copy right to anything, they had only been licensed the right to sue.
-While this may have seemed smart in terms of keeping Steven’s Media shielded from counter suits and liability, it was also completely wrong.
+See it turns out that in one of the other cases in front of the court, the judge had ordered that the contract agreement between Stevens Media and Righthaven be unsealed where upon it turned out that Righthaven didn’t actually own the copy right to anything as the contract stated that they had only been licensed the right to sue.
+While this may have seemed smart in terms of keeping Steven’s Media the ultimate owner of the IP, and shielded from counter suits and liability, it was also completely wrong.
 See any good lawyer will tell you that you can’t sue over the patent for something unless you actually own it.
 Wham Bam good by lawsuit!
-Since the Judge found that the Trolls had no right to sue, and apparently needed to go back to law school, that and all the other pending lawsuits were dismissed!
+Since the Judge found that the Trolls had no right to sue, (and apparently needed to go back to law school), my and all the other pending lawsuits were dismissed!
 Good bye legal nightmare!